Interesting Tennis Facts

 A bomb ripped through Center Court at the All England Club, and 1,200 seats were lost during World War 2.
 Thankfully, they weren't filled at the time.
 Play began again in 1946, but it was till 1949 that the area was not in impeccable shape.

 The Fairer Sex Entry

 Women's singles and men's doubles events began in 1884, seven years after the first Wimbledon.

-There are right now 20 grass courts available for play at the Wimbledon complex.
-The Number 1 Court is replete with large fans at either end for the court to dry in case of rain.
-In addition to this, it has 5 red shale courts, 4 clay courts, and 5 indoor courts for club members.
+There are right now 18 Championships grass courts at the Wimbledon complex.
+In addition to this, it has 8 clay courts, 2 acrylic courts, 5 indoor courts for club members.